mdeff/paper-cnn-graph-nips2016/paper.md

 easily if the training set is small because there is a lot of parameters to learn.

-Convolutional networks offer a great reduction of parameters on regular Euclidean domain.
+Convolutional neural networks (CNN) offer a great reduction of parameters on regular Euclidean domain.
 This work proposes to generalize it to the discrete model of manifolds, graphs.
-Such an approach was proposed by [@bruna_spectral_2013;
-@henaff_deep_2015], we will refine it with proper graph signal processing tools.
+Such an approach was proposed by [@bruna_spectral_2013; @henaff_deep_2015], we will refine it with proper graph signal processing tools.

+This paper introduces a framework to use CNN with signals defined on weighted graphs.
+Our work leverages spectral methods, which are much faster than a spatial approach would be, in the same sense as doing convolutions as multiplication in the Fourier domain (with the help of the FFT) is much faster than multiplying patches on an image.

+Another option to do clustering or regression on data graphs is to first embed the graph and then use the embedding as additional features.

 # Related work